Novices and Explorers

 At the end of each table is a sample challenge so you can assess the level of skill required.
 There is also a set of links to tutorials which can be used to practice skills and build confidence.

-It is essential that every student who plans to enter the challenge is familiar with the Cuttle system that is used to run the code.
+It is essential that every student who plans to enter the challenge is familiar with how to run the code in the system that is used for the challenge.
+We recommend that all students participating attempt the practice challenge listed at the end of the table below.

 ---|---|---|